 LD 510 An Act to Require the Department of Agriculture, Conservation and Forestry, Bureau of Parks and Lands to Maintain the Weld to Byron Road in Township 6 North of Weld (Sponsored by Sen. Black of Franklin Cty.)
+On Appropriations Table

-This bill requires the Department of Agriculture, Conservation and Forestry, Bureau of Parks and Lands to maintain the Weld to Byron Road in Township 6 North of Weld.
+As amended by the committee, this bill requires the Department of Agriculture, Conservation and Forestry, Bureau of Parks and Lands to maintain the Weld to Byron Road in Township 6 North of Weld.
+The bill also appropriates the revenue necessary to implement the maintenance requirements.